Shopping Cart

 Fillmore Jazz Ambassadors (FJA) is dedicated to reviving jazz in the San Francisco Bay Area, California.
 We are individuals who have come together because of our shared passion for jazz.

-Darlene Roberts, the Founder
+Darlene Roberts, Founder

 Darlene was a Rock'n'Roll girl, but her love for jazz began when she was 18.
 Her brother hired babysitters to protect her while he was at work.
 It just so happened that her babysitters were jazz lovers that took her to the underground jazz clubs in San Francisco.
 Darlene watched in awe as the man with his back to the audience started playing the trumpet on stage .
 If you guessed Miles Davis at the Both/And, you are correct!
 That was when Darlene began to appreciate jazz and a jazz love affair was in full bloom..